laxuanlinh/awscertifieddev/iam cli sdk iam roles and policies.md

 - AWS has limits on how many time we can call the API per sec.
 - For example: EC2 allows 100 calls/sec, S3 allows 5500 calls/sec
 - For ***Intermittent Error (5xx error)***, implement ```Exponential Backoff```
+- Exponential backoff means that instead of waiting for a fixed period of time between retries, we increase the retry time after each failure
 - For ***Consistent Errors***: request an API throttling limit increase
 - For Service Quotas, by default we can have up to 1152 vCPU, if we want to incease, we can open a ticket